 - 9:00 AM

-- Honors the legacy of Dr. King and his work by working alongside the Salt Lake community.
+- Honor the legacy of Dr. King and his work by working alongside the Salt Lake community.
 Opportunities include:

 Friends for Sight